 Module designation General Economics (EKO101) Semester(s) in which the module is taught 1 Person responsible for the module Faculty of Economy and Management Team Teaching Language Bahasa Indonesia Relation to curriculum Compulsory courses for undergraduate program Teaching methods Lecturer presentation, discussion, literature content observation, group discussion, case study, blended learning Workload Lecture : 2 × 50 min × 14 meetings = 1400 min (23,2 hours) Assignment : 2 × 60 min × 14 meetings = 1680 min (28 hours) Self-activity : 2 × 60 min × 14 meetings = 1680 min (28 hours) Total = 47600 min (79,2 hours) Credit points 2 SCH x 1.44 = 2.88 ECTS Required and recommended prerequisites for joining the module - Module objectives/intended learning outcomes After attending this course, student is able to understand of economics as a branch of science, understand the behavior of households, companies and markets in economic decision making, understand macroeconomics, problems and the actual conditions of Indonesian macroeconomics Content The Economics course provides students with the ability to analyze the role of decision makers, namely consumers (households), producers, and the government as well as how the interactions between these decision makers in government and how the interaction between these decision makers in the market.
-The Economics course is also designed to provide students with ability to analyze the role of innovation and technology from an economic point of view, including the concepts of digital economic perspective including the concept of digital economic process in various applied fields. decision-making process in various applied fields.
-Content Economic issues Supply and Demand Economic elasticity and its applications Production and cost Perfectly competitive market Monopoly, Imperfect competitive market Digital Economy Economic growth Inflation Unemployment Supply and Demand Agregat Price stabilization policies Fiscal policy Monetary policy 1/1 Monotary policy
+The Economics course is also designed to provide students with ability to analyze the role of innovation and technology from an economic point of view, including the concepts of digital economic perspective including the concept of digital economy and inclusive inclusive development to be used by students in the decision-making process in various applied fields.
+Content Economic issues Supply and Demand Economic elasticity and its applications Production and cost Perfectly competitive market Monopoly, Imperfect competitive market Digital Economy Economic growth Inflation Unemployment Supply and Demand Agregat Price stabilization policies Fiscal policy Monetary policy Examination forms Written examination